|

 Huntington Beach’s outrage by firing me, then satisfy Severson by closing

 down the magazine, leaving Bill free to work for Surfer.
+As

 stated earlier, once the plug was pulled on Surfguide,